 - Ch 3 – Book of Mormon prophecies are very specific up until about 1830, then very vague after.
 Hmm… Also, not sure why this never stood out to me as odd, but the three days of light at Jesus birth and three days darkness at death – why were these not witnessed and documented around the world?
-We have ancient records of eclipses and supernovas and the like; I’m sure such a larger event would have been noted.
+We have ancient records of eclipses and supernovas and the like; I’m sure the much more noticeable event of three day’s darkenss or light would have been noted.
 I guess the event could have been localized to the Americas and not dependent on planetary geometry, so the Old World wouldn’t have been effected … ?

 - Ch.
 4 – conversions in the Book of Mormon follow revival meeting pattern.
 The whole Book of Mormon is Methodist preaching and exhortation!
 Some very striking comparisons to Methodist preachings here, similar to comparisons to the New Testament in Chapter 2.